 MS is a icon and she has won everyone’s heart by her talents and simplicity.
 The bakthi wave she has created will stay for ever.
 Excellent post by Anand kumar.
 My congratulations.

-Thank you, Ravi!
+Thank you, Ramesh!

 Agree.
 Beautifully written.
 The first thing that comes to our mind whenever we hear Shri Venkatesa Suprabhatham or Bhaja Govindam or Vishnu Sahasranamam ( there are hundreds of renditions) is our beloved and most respected Late Smt MS herself.
 May her legacy be everlasting.
 God bless.